Split and Merge: Aligning Position Biases in LLM-based Evaluators: The System

 Due to the page limit, we direct interested readers to \AP~\ref{app:overview} for a comprehensive overview of utilizing \name for LLM evaluation.
 Here we concentrate on \name's core splitting algorithm, as illustrated in \A~\ref{alg:oracle}.
 Intuitively, \tool\ first identifies semantically or syntactically similar segments across answers.
 It then aligns these answer segments and merges them sequentially into a single prompt for the LLM evaluators to make a final verdict.
 Specifically, the inputs include the question $q$, two candidate answers $r_1$ and $r_2$, the LLM evaluator's verdict function $v()$, and the specified number of splits $k$.
 The output of \A~\ref{alg:oracle} is a consistent verdict $v \in (1,2,3)$, where $1$ indicates that $r_1$ is superior, $2$ suggests that $r_2$ is better, and $3$ represents a tie.

 Overall, the splitting process can be divided into three stages.
-In the first phase, possible split positions are determined at the boundaries of sentences (line 1).
+In the first phase, possible split positions are determined at the boundaries of sentences (line 1-2).
 Segmenting at sentence breaks (e.g., periods or question marks) reduces the likelihood of producing incomplete words or fragmented syntactic units in different segments.
 This particular design decision aids in maintaining semantic consistency and enhancing readability in each segment.
 Notably, natural language and programming language have different definitions for sentence boundaries; for instance, the period sign ``.'' in Python denotes accessing a specific object member property.
-Therefore, in instances where answers involve code blocks, we leverage \texttt{treesitter}~\citep{treesitter} to parse code blocks and locate suitable split positions that preserve the code's structure and execution sequence.
-This allows \tool\ to split lengthy pieces of code into smaller, logically connected units to facilitate more accurate comparison.
+Therefore, in instances where answers involve code blocks, we follow~\citep{li2023protecting,wang2023reef} and leverage \texttt{treesitter}~\citep{treesitter} to parse code blocks and locate suitable split positions that preserve the code's structure and execution sequence.

-The second stage performs length alignment, splitting each answer into $k$ segments of comparable length (line 2).
+The second stage performs length alignment, splitting each answer into $k$ segments of comparable length (line 3-4); if an answer is too short to split, \tool\ would give up splitting and directly ask for the judge.
 Specifically, we first find the $k-1$ points that divide the answer into $k$ equal segments according to the number of characters.
-Subsequently, we select the split location that is closest to each of the split positions obtained in the first stage, and designate them as $[r_1^{(1)},...r_1^{(k)}]$.\footnote{We present an illustration in~\AP~\ref{app:split-algo} to ease the understanding of this step.} The $k$ corresponding answer segments are subsequently merged again and used for evaluation by the LLM evaluator.
-If the LLM evaluator consistently returns the same verdicts for all length-aligned splits, then the verdict is returned (lines 3-5).
+Subsequently, we select the split location that is closest to each of the split positions obtained in the first stage, and designate them as $[r_1^{(1)},...r_1^{(k)}]$.\footnote{An illustration with two detailed algorithms is available in~\AP~\ref{app:split-algo} to ease understanding.} The $k$ corresponding answer segments are subsequently merged again and used for evaluation by the LLM evaluator.
+If the LLM evaluator consistently returns the same verdicts for all length-aligned splits, then the verdict is returned (lines 5-7).